PomeloPack/PomeloPack/README.md

 - 🔭 I'm currently working on my own projects to test all the Python skills I've gained.
-- 🌱 After half a year dedicated to understanding Python I found fun with Cyber Security and networking on the Try Hack Me website and along with that I'm trying to understand more about Machine Learning with TensorFlow using Jupyter Notebook
+- 🌱 After half a year dedicated to understanding Python I found fun with WEB SCRAPING but at this time I'm focusing to my own projects and skilling myself with Python bootcamp
 - 👯 I’m looking to collaborate on anything what push my educating to the next level of my current knowledge.
 - 📫 How to reach me: On this e-mail -> p0m3l0pack@gmail.com <- or on my LinkedIN account.
 - ⚡ Fun fact: I'm downhill skateboarder and PC-master race game-.player.